 This review comes from someone who is coming from playing primarily electric guitar.
 But thanks to this model’s slim and uniquely contoured body, it’s a great solution if you’re used to electric playability.
 However, as some other players have noticed, the action is a little high on this guitar when it first arrives.
 This is something that can be corrected by a simple setup, though.

 This last review praises the sound quality of this guitar.
-Like many other acoustics made of maple, this one has a crisp, defined sound that a lot of players like.
-And this reviewer is correct that the AEWC400 is a significant upgrade compared to a lot of other Ibanez acoustics.
+Like many other acoustics made of maple, this one has a crisp, defined sound that many players like.
+And this reviewer is correct that the AEWC400 is a significant upgrade compared to many other Ibanez acoustic guitars.
 Ibanez is known for making budget guitars that offer great value for the price, but this one shows that the brand makes respectable midrange guitars, too.